aziz-0786/customer_churn_prediction/README.md

 Run the Code:

-Jupyter Notebook/Google Colab: Open the .ipynb file (if provided) and run all cells.
+Jupyter Notebook/Google Colab: Open the .ipynb file and run all cells.

 Python Script: Execute the Python script from your terminal:

-python your_script_name.py
+python customer_churn_prediction.ipynb

 The script will print outputs to the console and display generated plots.

 8. Files in the Repository
 customer_churn.csv: The primary dataset for analysis and model training.

-customer_churn_analysis.py (or .ipynb): The main Python script/Jupyter Notebook containing all the code.
+customer_churn_analysis.ipynb : The main Python script/Jupyter Notebook containing all the code.

 README.md: This file.